bigza/smile-documentation/docs/source/features.rst

    .. list-table::
       :widths: 100
+      :header-rows: 0

-      Number of Needs = (Number of Targets * Number of Vaccination Administration) / (Index of Vaccine Use)
+      * - Number of Needs = (Number of Targets * Number of Vaccination Administration) / (Index of Vaccine Use)

    The Annual Planning for the next vaccine distribution including:
     -	Configuration management